 We’re doing it again!

 We had such a great turnout last time we decided to do it again.

 Over 21 million Americans are suffering from substance use, co-occurring, and/or behavioral health disorders.
 And many more are at risk every day.

 Recovery coaching is a form of strengths-based support for people with addictions or in recovery from alcohol, other drugs, codependency, or other addictive behaviors.

 Peer support occurs when people provide knowledge, experience, emotional, social or practical help to each other.

-Support groups and 12-step programs are integral parts of the process of recovery from substance abuse for many people around the world.
-These include AA, NA, SOS, SMART, ETC.
+Support groups and 12-step programs are integral parts of the process of recovery from substance abuse and behavioral health issues for many people around the world.
+These include Alcoholics Anonymous, Narcotics Anonymous, SOS, NAMI, SMART, ETC.

 Community & Recreation

 Curabitur non nulla sit amet nisl tempus convallis quis ac lectus.